 - In a medium-size bowl, combine the graham cracker crumbs, granulated sugar, and melted butter.
 Pat this crumb mixture into an 8-inch pie or tart pan.
 Bake for 8 minutes.
 Let cool on a rack.

 - In a large bowl, whip together the cream cheese, heavy cream, confectioners’ sugar, and lemon zest.
+Whip until mixture is light and fluffy, about 3 minutes.
 Spoon this mixture into the prepared crust, cover, and chill for several hours, until firm.

 - Thinly slice the nectarines.
 Top the cream filling with the sliced nectarines.
 Serve immediately.